Gift (2000 video game)

 Gift is a platform game developed by French studio Eko Software that parodies elements of popular adventure games.
 It was created by Cryo Interactive's creative director Philippe Ulrich (creator of the Dune video game) and by author, cartoonist and illustrator Régis Loisel.
-The game is set over ten levels in a full 3-D world.
+The game is set over ten levels in a fully three-dimensional world.

 Gameplay

 Gift is a 3D action-adventure game, which parodies the world of computer games.
 The game is set in eight 3D worlds.
 The characters found in these environments imitate characters from existing games, cartoons, and films.

 The playable character, Gift, has special talents that can be manipulated throughout the game including the ability to fly, swim, climb, jump and undertake death-defying leaps.
 In addition to arming himself with a special energy-powered staff, water jets, cannons and a vast collection of imaginative weapons, the game features challenging real-time puzzle solving situations set against elaborately illustrated 3-D environments.

 A unique feature is how light is used to impact the gameplay.
 Throughout the game, Gift must fend off a host of enemies including 'the Little Clears' and 'the Little Darks'.
 Because the Little Clears are afraid of the dark, it is important for him to remain in the light.
 By doing this, the Little Clears will not be able to detect Gift.
 In order to eliminate the Little Darks, Gift must launch a fireball to illuminate an area so he can see the foes.
 The game requires players to constantly make decisions by working with the unfolding story, making use of power-ups and clues along the way.

 The game enables players to change from the third-person perspective to the first-person point of view.
 This gives the game more edge and variety, particularly when using an arsenal of weapons.